Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Construction of Valid Inequalities From Building Blocks

 \begin{corollary} For $p \geq 3$, there are $2^{(p-1)/2}$ symmetric building block classes. \end{corollary} \begin{IEEEproof} Besides $\mathcal T^{\bm 0}$ which is always symmetric, the first statement of Property~\ref{lem:bb-symmetric-property3} of the above lemma implies that symmetric classes exist only for $[\sigma]_\Z = 2s+1$ with $0 \leq s \leq (p-3)/2$.
 By the second part, only half of the $m_i$ for $[0]_\Z < [i]_\Z < [\sigma]_\Z$ are free to choose, which gives $2^s = 2^{([\sigma]_\Z - 1)/2}$ symmetric classes for a single $\sigma$.
 In total (and including $\mathcal T^{\bm 0}$) this results in $1 + \sum_{s=0}^{(p-3)/2} 2^s = 2^{(p-1)/2}$ classes. \end{IEEEproof}

-We now define \emph{almost doubly-symmetric classes} which will become important in \cref{sec:facet-defining}. \begin{definition} A symmetric basic building block class $\mathcal{T}^{\bm m}$ for $p \geq 3$ is called \emph{almost doubly-symmetric} if its ``projection'' onto the ``interior'' entries, \ie the building block class obtained by removing both the smallest and largest entries from each building block of the class, has the property that there exists a subset $\tilde{T}_0^{\text{proj}} \subset T_0^{\text{proj}}$ such that
+We now define \emph{almost doubly-symmetric classes} which will become important in Section~\ref{sec:facet-defining}. \revtwo{These classes possess certain technical symmetry properties that makes it possible to prove that the resulting inequalities are facet-defining.} \begin{definition} A symmetric basic building block class $\mathcal{T}^{\bm m}$ for $p \geq 3$ is called \emph{almost doubly-symmetric} if its ``projection'' onto the ``interior'' entries, \ie the building block class obtained by removing both the smallest and largest entries from each building block of the class, has the property that there exists a subset $\tilde{T}_0^{\text{proj}} \subset T_0^{\text{proj}}$ such that

 where $T_0^{\text{proj}} = \set(\bm t_0) \setminus \{ 0, t_{0,\sigma}\}$ (\ie the projection of $\set(\bm t_0)$ onto the interior entries) and $\smax(\bm t_k)$ is the second-largest entry of $\boldt_k$, \ie